UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/8a_practical_px4_sitl.md

 1. Takeoff the drone and manually fly it around the olympic park using the joysticks in the bottom of the screen
     - See your trajectory in QGC

-> Note: If you crash your drone somehow, you may need to restart your flight controller and gazebo
+> Note: If you crash your drone somehow, you may need to restart your flight controller and jamvsim
 2. When in midair, right click on a location and you will get some options to fly in a straight line to various locations.

 3. Land or return to the start location